-Steel Rigg – the “must see” spot in all Hadrian`s Wall.
-There is a sycamore tree located in a dramatic dip with Hadrian`s Wall.
+Steel Rigg – the “must see” spot.
+There is a sycamore tree located in a dramatic dip with Hadrian’s Wall.
 In 1991 this area became famous due to the film `Robin Hood – Prince of Thieves`, with Kevin Costner and Morgan Freeman.
 Since then it is called the Robin Hood tree.

 Banks – the best preserved site in the western sector is in Banks.
-There is an original observation tower of Hadrian`s Wall.
+There is an original observation tower.
 The tower was made on the orders of Hadrian himself and it was made from turf.